 - Students are required to complete a minimum of 33 semester hours

 - Three of the 33 hours represent a research/review paper.

-Professional Science Master’s (PSM) Climate Change and Society degree
+The NC State 1-Year Master’s Climate Change and Society degree

 - Students are required to complete 31 semester hours of coursework.

 - Six of the 31 hours are in a summer research/internship.

 Applicants to the Master’s Climate Change and Society degree should send a letter of application to the department outlining why they want the degree and their professional aspirations.
 In addition, students who wish to transfer any credits should include a syllabus for the course for which they are requesting credit.
 (See details on the Climate Change and Society website).

 Applicants for this in-depth research program typically have obtained an M.S. degree and should submit, in addition to their basic application materials, evidence of their research potential/productivity.
 Such evidence may take the form of: